 *This article maybe a bit too economics for some readers.
 Feel free to leave a comment or two below if you have any questions*

 For the past few weeks, I have taken great interest in the economics of money, inflation and deflation to be more specific.
 Inflation can be defined as a general rise in prices across the economy whereas deflation is the exact opposite.
 Similarly, inflation (deflation) is a fall (rise) in the value of money.
-For example, if a pen initially cost $2, this implies that $1 cost half a pen (1/2 pen).
-If the pen’s price rose to $4, say due to extended period of power outages, then equivalently, $1 is now worth a quarter of a pen (1/4 pen); hence, the connection between the prior 2 definitions.
+For example, if a pen initially cost 1 cost half a pen (1/2 pen).
+If the pen’s price rose to 1 is now worth a quarter of a pen (1/4 pen); hence, the connection between the prior 2 definitions.

 For this article though, my focus is not so much on inflation and deflation (we save the best for last), but on the instrument that a nation’s central bank employs to stabilize prices, namely “Monetary Policy“.
 This is an intriguing topic for me personally since the country from where I am has been a semi-dollarized country for a few decades now.
 Before we go on any further, let me make it clear that my position is strongly for “semi-dollarization”, at least for the foreseeable future.
 The broader picture is that semi-dollarization weakens the national central bank’s power.
 But, why is that a good thing?